 Horseshoe pass (Bwlch yr Oernant) is a 4 mile climb in North Wales near Wrexham, averaging 5% – climbing 311 metres to finish at 1,200 ft (404m).
-It’s a challenging hill climb, a bit steeper in places than you would like (reaching max of 12%) But, on a good day, it provides a beautiful backdrop for a hill climb.
-It is no.90 on 100 Greatest Hill climbs.
+It’s a challenging hill climb, with a few steeper sections of up to 12%, but generally, it feels quite a steady gradient.
+On a good day, it provides a beautiful backdrop for a hill climb.

 The hill climb course doesn’t start quite at the bottom.
 It misses out a few metres of climbing, starting just before the Britannia inn on your left, and it finishes before the top.

 - Distance 2.4 miles

 - Average gradient 6.3 %